DarkRose2021/Capstone/README.md

 # Future Roadmap
-    [] Move away from local storage to either sessions or cookies [] Go through all files and code and restructure to be cleaner and more organized
+    [] Move away from local storage to either sessions or cookies [x] Go through all files and code and restructure to be cleaner and more organized [] Turn more things into components
+    [] Make it more dynamic for smaller and bigger monitors

 # How to run the project
 If you want to run this on your computer then: